 We studied 122 consecutive patients (52% female, 68; 48±12 years old) who had elective percutaneous closure with success and no complications.
-Forty-nine (40%) had SDD.
+A total of 49 (40%) patients had SDD.
 AmplatzerTM devices were used more frequently in the SDD group, while NobblestichTM EL was more common in the overnight group.
 During the overnight group's follow-up period, there was one non-cardiovascular death; there were no further events.

 SDD after elective percutaneous closure of PFO was shown to be a safe and successful patient management method, including NobblestichTM, which we describe for the first time.
-Our results prove the safety of this same-day discharge strategy.
+Our results prove the safety of this SDD strategy.
 We hypothesize that in the near future, in selected cases, PFO closure might become an ambulatory procedure.